Howard Dean Should Apologize To Tulsi Gabbard And Retire From Public Life [Opinion]

 — Neera Tanden (@neeratanden) April 7, 2017

 Gabbard’s position is completely reasonable, and it’s a disgrace that Dean is trying to smear the good name of a veteran who has served her country honorably in the military and in the halls of the United States Congress.
-Tulsi Gabbard is merely calling for some restraint and for Donald Trump and the military industrial complex and political establishment that stand behind him to not jump to conclusions and get the United States involved in another endless military quagmire with no clear goal to alleviate the dire situation in the country it’s attacking, as reported by The Hill.
+Tulsi Gabbard is merely calling for some restraint and for Donald Trump, as well as the military industrial complex and political establishment that stand behind him, to not jump to conclusions and get the United States involved in another endless military quagmire with no clear goal to alleviate the dire situation in the country it’s attacking, as reported by the Hill.

 “This administration has acted recklessly without care or consideration of the dire consequences of the United States attack on Syria without waiting for the collection of evidence from the scene of the chemical poisoning,” Gabbard said in a statement.